denten-books/plain-text/5-chapter.md

 remains in our mind and on which we pass judgment when the actual thing is done? [...]
 It is a feeling like any other, a feeling of what thoughts are next to arise, before they have arisen."

+[^ln5-sumo]: Petroski writes: "The bookcase without a full complement of books is like a daydreaming student's notebook, its lines half filled with substance and half with space.
+The half-filled bookshelf is also half empty, of course, with books leaning left and right to form M's, N's, V's and W's to fill the voids between clusters of vertical and not-so-vertical I's" [@petroski_book_1999, 295].

 ### Works Cited